dmikushin/svg-to-lottie-converter/README.md

 * You need to increase your Docker memory fromn the default 2GB to >= 4GB.

 # Building and Running the Docker Container Locally
-We can build the `plays.svgtolottieconverter` Docker container locally and run the server locally to test code changes to the web service.
+We can build the `plays.svgtolottieconverter.webservice` Docker container locally and run the server locally to test code changes to the web service.
 * Open a terminal window and change directory to the root of this repository
 * Run `npm run docker:build` to build the Docker container (add `--no-cache` to prevent caching).
 * Run `npm run docker:run` to run the Docker container.